HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ## 9. Consciousness Release and Consequences

-After the collapse of the HYBRID:
+After the collapse of the HYBRIDA:

 * synaptic anchoring (a memory trace)
 * cognitive clarity
 * motivation for further actions

-> *Metaphor*: HYBRID says: “I remember.
+> *Metaphor*: HYBRIDA says: “I remember.
 You may move forward.”

 ---